 In high school, Jackie became interested in environmental conservation, and in college, she learned about green building.
 It was at that time she knew the combination of these two interests, construction and sustainability, would provide the ideal career opportunity for her.
 The result is the job she loves to fulfill at Robins & Morton.
-Outside of the office, Jackie is preparing to build a green home in Winter Springs, Florida.

-“The project provides the perfect outlet to live what I believe in and brings me back full-circle to my childhood days building homes with my dad.”
+“Sustainable construction provides the perfect outlet to live what I believe in and brings me back full-circle to my childhood days building homes with my dad.”

 While obtaining her Master of Science in Building Construction at the University of Florida, Jackie worked with Dr. James Sullivan and the Hinkley Center for Solid and Hazardous Waste Management to develop a contractor’s guide for managing and diverting construction waste.
 This guide was published and distributed to contractors throughout Florida.
-Jackie’s master’s thesis analyzed the future impacts of gypsum board waste related to analyzing real-time projects on campus.
+Jackie’s master’s thesis analyzed the future impacts of gypsum board waste related to real-time projects on campus.

 The thesis proposed a solution for minimizing and diverting waste and limiting the cost and hazards associated with disposal.
 This research, combined with experience gained during two internships at Robins & Morton, provided a formative, real-world view of the challenges and opportunities associated with sustainable construction.
 When hired in 2009 by Robins and Morton, Jackie was determined to enhance the sustainability achievements of the company.
 Jackie started on a jobsite providing LEED coordination services for a $121 million healthcare project.